 Preserve a loved one's roses in many beaded keepsake designs.
 My Gallery has all the items to see in person.
 My signature piece "angel pendant", drop pendants, necklaces, bracelets, earrings, tie tacks, Angel pins, ornaments, bookmark, Saint's chaplets, rosary chaplet, and rosary beads.
 They make great gifts as a Memorial piece or from a happy occasion.
 A special gift to brides and bridesmaids using wedding day roses.
 A Graduation gift from prom roses.
 A gift for new Moms, anniversaries, Baptisms, First Communions. . . any special occasion.
 I'm always coming up with new items as I'm inspired.

-I take great personal pride in your roses.
+I take great personal pride in my work and the care for your roses.
 For me, taking orders online is just too cold and impersonal.
-Your roses are far too precious to be treated like "mail order" items.
-I like to conduct business in person and this works for me.
+But since Covid....
+I've had to put my brochure online.
+I will never treat your roses like "mail order" items, they are far too precious.
+I like to conduct business in person and this has worked for me.

 No. It's against Catholic "policy" to sell blessed items.
 It's more special for you, or the person receiving them, to have them blessed.
 I also practice "liturgical correctness" when making prayer beads.
 It's very important that the sequence and position of the beads is proper.

 My process for making Rosebeads is unique to me and my trade secret.
 It is my handmade process which I labored over to achieve, with Grace from God, in 2004.
 Read about my story.
 It is unlike any other process or another bead maker's work.
 They are NOT made of clay or a clay additive, nor are there fillers used.
 Your Rosebeads are made from your roses.

 Often I'm asked if I am selling this as a "franchise".
 Or can someone watch me, or learn from me.
 No, sorry.
 I don't share how I make the beads.